Skip to main content

 Treatment for soft tissue sarcomas vary, depending on the type of tumor, tumor genetics, size, location, and rate of growth.

 The Bone and Soft Tissue Tumor Program at CHOP takes a team approach to treatment.
-Your child’s care team may include experts from several areas of medicine, including pediatric orthopaedic surgery, diagnostic or interventional radiology, oncology, radiation oncology and more, who collaborate to provide your child with individualized care and the best possible outcomes.
+Your child’s care team may include experts from several areas of medicine, including pediatric orthopedic surgery, diagnostic or interventional radiology, oncology, radiation oncology and more, who collaborate to provide your child with individualized care and the best possible outcomes.

 Chemotherapy